{{org_field_logo}}

 8. Documentation and Record-Keeping

-- Comprehensive Wound Care Records:
+Comprehensive Wound Care Records

-- Electronic and Paper-Based Records:
+Electronic and Paper-Based Records

 - Secure storage of all wound care documentation in compliance with GDPR and Data Protection Act 2018.

-- Communication with Multidisciplinary Teams (MDT):
+Communication with Multidisciplinary Teams (MDT)

 9. Staff Training and Competency Assessments

-- Supervision and Support:
+- escalation procedures; and

 10. Monitoring, Reporting, and Escalation Procedures

-- Wound Care Review Meetings:
+Wound Care Review Meetings

-- Regular MDT meetings to review complex wound cases.
+Regular MDT meetings to review complex wound cases.

-- Incident Reporting for Wound Deterioration:
+Incident Reporting for Wound Deterioration

-- Immediate reporting of non-healing wounds, infection signs, or adverse reactions.
+Immediate reporting of non-healing wounds, infection signs, or adverse reactions.

 11. Compliance Monitoring and Continuous Improvement